nhscc/elections.api.hscc.bdpa.org/README.md

 ## Running a local version of the API

-This project is (mostly) self-contained.
-Everything you need to run the API locally is in this repo except a running MongoDB instance.
+You should be using the production version of the API (and your key) for your application.
+However, for development purposes, you can also run a local version of the API to make requests against.
+This API is self-contained aside from MongoDB; everything you need to run it locally is in this repo (except a running MongoDB instance).
+Follow the instructions below:

 > This project has been tested on Linux (Kubuntu) and Windows 10 Pro.
 If you
 > encounter any issues (especially Windows-specific issues), please [report